-We always put aside credit on your account, usually about the cost of one month’s energy.
+We always put aside credit on your account, usually about the cost of a few months' energy.
 This amount helps with any changes in usage and costs over time.
 Any remaining credit (more than £5) will be automatically refunded through your Direct Debit at your review, providing it’s based on an actual meter reading.

 We may need to increase your payments if your request a refund, as you will no longer have the credit reserved for your future costs.

 If you’re a standing order or budget card customer, you can contact us to see if you're eligible for a refund.